yeehaa123/medial_operations/db/medial_operations.md

 Time: 		14:00-18:00
 Location:	PCH 6.25

+#### Textbook

+Black: 10.
+Collections central: Enumerable and Enumerator (278-318)

 #### Readings

-Castells, Manuel.
-"The Space of Flows." *The Rise of the Network Society.* Oxford: Blackwell Publishers, 2000.
-407-459.
+Heidegger, Martin.
+"The Age of the World Picture." *The Question Concerning Technology.* Trans.
+William Lovitt.
+New York: Harper & Row, 1977.
+3-9.
 Print.

-Koolhaas, Rem.
-"The New World: 30 Spaces for the 21st Century." *Wired.* 13 Jun 2003.
-23-56.
+Ellenberg, Jordan.
+"Fill in the Blanks: Using Math to Turn Lo-Res Datasets Into Hi-Res Samples." *Wired.* 22 Feb 2010.
+111-222.
 Print.

 ### Session 10 - Seminar